 Even after a segment of nerves is "destroyed", the nerve can slowly grow back, and re-innervate the structures that the nerve was connected to before.
 When that nerve segment has grown back, it is possible for the pain to return, but ideally the patient would have at least gotten some significant duration of relief in the meantime (e.g. several months).

 Thus, the main theoretical benefit of "destroying" the nerve (instead of just blocking it with a local anesthetic) would be a longer duration of relief.
 However, destructive agents carry a substantially higher risk of complications, as compared with injections of simple local anesthetics.

-Patrick M. Foye, M.D., Associate Professor of Physical Medicine & Rehabilitation, University of Medicine and Dentistry of New Jersey (UMDNJ), New Jersey Medical School, Newark, New Jersey, USA. www.TailboneDoctor.com
+Patrick M. Foye, M.D., Professor of Physical Medicine & Rehabilitation, Rutgers New Jersey Medical School, Newark, New Jersey, USA. www.TailboneDoctor.com

 Contact information: Patrick Foye, M.D., 90 Bergen St, DOC Suite 3100, Newark, NJ, 07103.

 Phone: 973-972-2802.
 (Please note: This number is ONLY for making appointments for in-person evaluations.
 Medical advice can NOT be given by phone to patients who have not been evaluated yet within the office here.)
 Fax: 973-972-2825

 Disclaimer: This web site is for general informational purposes only.

 The information should not be considered as medical advice.